ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 *table_partitioning_clause*

-This is used to create a partitioned table.
-A partitioned table can be range-partitioned, hash-partitioned or list-partitioned. row_movement_clause can also be specified when a partitioned table is created.
+This clause creates partitioned table.
+The partitioned table can be range-partitioned, hash-partitioned, list-partitioned or range partitioned using hash. row_movement_clause can also be specified when a partitioned table is created.

 *range_partitioning*

-This specifies that the table will be partitioned based on ranges of partition key values.
+This clause specifies the range of the partition key value when range-partitioned table is created.
 It is primarily used with the DATE data type.
-Because the table is partitioned based on user-specified values, there is no guarantee that the data will be uniformly distributed among the partitions.
+It cannot be ensured that the data will be uniformly distributed among the partitions because the table is partitioned based on user-specified values.
 The range of each partition is determined by setting the maximum value of its range.

 Any values exceeding all of the specified ranges, along with any NULL values, will be saved in the default partition.
-The default partition clause cannot be omitted.
 A partition key can be defined on the basis of multiple columns.

+###### Restrictions on creating range-partitioned table

+- Can create range-partitioned table without default partition.
+- Can only add new partitions into range-partitioned table without default partition.
+- Range-partitioned tables without default partition cannot perform an operation adding default partitions.
+- Range-partitioned tables without default partition cannot perform an operation deleting default partitions.
+- Range-partitioned tables without default partition cannot use CONJOIN/DISJOIN statement.
+- In case range-partitioned table is replication target table, it cannot perform an operation adding partitions.

+> When range-partitioned table without default partition is created, a new partition which does not have PARTITION_NAME under SYS_TABLE_PARTITIONS_ is created.
+>
+> ```
+> iSQL> CREATE TABLE t1
+>    (
+>      i1 INT,
+>      i2 INT
+>    )
+>    PARTITION BY RANGE ( i1 )
+>    (
+>      PARTITION p1 VALUES LESS THAN (10),
+>      PARTITION p2 VALUES LESS THAN (20)
+>    );
+>
+> iSQL> SELECT PARTITION_NAME as p_name
+>         , PARTITION_MIN_VALUE as min
+>         , PARTITION_MAX_VALUE as max
+>      FROM SYSTEM_.SYS_TABLES_ T
+>         , SYSTEM_.SYS_TABLE_PARTITIONS_ p
+>     WHERE T.USER_ID = 2
+>       AND T.TABLE_NAME = 'T1'
+>       AND T.TABLE_ID = P.TABLE_ID;
+> P_NAME      MIN         MAX
+> ----------------------------------------
+> P1                      10
+> P2          10          20
+>          20
+> 3 rows selected.
+> ```

 *table_partition_description*